-If you are looking for beautiful and delicate jewellery which stands out from the crowd - and you appreciate quality handmade goods - then you'll almost certainly find something you love in Simone's handmade jewellery range.
+If you are looking for delicate and beautiful contemporary jewellery - and you appreciate quality handmade goods - then you'll almost certainly find something you love in Simone's handmade jewellery range.

 Although Simone's designs are based on a contemporary jewellery or visual arts approach, she uses traditional metalwork techniques to make her pieces, such as intricate saw-piercing, etching and gilding.
 Favourite materials include sterling silver, gold and gemstones.